Educational Psychology

 • Baobab

-£850 partial / full cognitive or play-based assessment, + social-emotional assessment, + Autism / ADHD & sensory ‘screening’, (possible observation of the child in the setting), including a detailed report with psychologically informed recommendations.
+£1000 a full report with psychologically informed recommendations, includes a cognitive or play-based assessment, + social-emotional and mental health assessment, + Autism / ADHD & sensory ‘screening’, (possible observation of the child in the setting).
+Also includes a free initial consultation with the referrer.

 The Baobab tree symbolises strength and resilience, representing the robust support and stability that educational psychologists provide to students, families and schools.